Jose134/notepad-minus-minus/README.md

 # Notepad--

-This program aims to be a dead simple note taking application, powered by VSCode's editor and implementing the features that matters
+This program aims to be a dead simple note taking application, powered by VSCode's editor and implementing the features that matters.

 What's planned:
 - Multiplatform support